 - The 1996 flight sim Advanced Tactical Fighters included several aircraft that were not yet operational in the late 1990s setting of the campaigns, like the Rafale, F-22, Eurofighter (got RAF multi-role clearance in 2008) and X-32 (Boeing's loser to the Lockheed F-35 for the JSF), as well as fighter versions of the X-29 and X-31 technology demonstrators, which were never intended to see combat and only saw two built each.

 - Ace Combat absolutely loves this trope.
-In no particular order, you can fly in the F-15 ACTIVE / F-15 S/MTD (a NASA technology demonstrator), the Grumman X-29A (same), the YA-10B (only one prototype was ever built), the MiG 1.44 (same), the Su-35 (only fifteen built), the Su-37 (only two built, one of which crashed), the Su-47 (only one built), the S-32 (a different designation of the same aircraft), the YF-23 (two built), the F-16 XL (same), the McDonnell Douglas X-36 (the XFA-36A, same), the Eurofighter Typhoon II (under development when Electrosphere was released), the FB-22 Strike Raptor (a cancelled proposal) and the F-4X Phantom (same).
+In no particular order, you can fly in the F-15 ACTIVE / S/MTD (a NASA technology demonstrator, one built), the Grumman X-29A (same, but two built), the YA-10B (only one prototype was ever built), the MiG 1.44 (same), the Su-35 (only fifteen built), the Su-37 (only two converted from the previous, one of which crashed), the Su-47 (only one built), the S-32 (a different designation of the same aircraft), the YF-22 (two built; the F-22 based on it was still in development when the first game came out), the YF-23 (same), the F-16 XL (same), the McDonnell Douglas X-36 (the XFA-36A, same), the Eurofighter Typhoon II (under development when Electrosphere was released), the FB-22 Strike Raptor (a cancelled proposal) and the F-4X Phantom (same).
 Entire squadrons of the above aircraft have turned up on numerous occasions.
 In addition, two games have featured the XB-70 Valkyrie (two prototypes) and three Iowa-class battleships turned up in the space of two games.

 - Mafia: The City of Lost Heaven featured a number of unusual vehicles in freeplay mode, including one futuristic-looking automobile that was based on a 1938 concept car.